 The Metro Active Plan Division B is a non-contributory, defined benefit plan, covering approximately [11,300] current employees and [11,900] retired and deferred vested employees.
 The Active Plan covers all employees of the Metropolitan Government other than teachers.
-Contributions attributable to employees of the general government (approximately 75% of total) are funded from Metro's operating fund and revenues.
-The balance of contributions (approximately 25%) is attributable to Metropolitan Government (e.g. contributions for water and sewer department employees and funded from water and sewer revenues).
+Contributions attributable to employees of the general government (approximately 75% of total) are funded from Metro's o perating fund and revenues.
+The balance of contributions (approximately 25%) is attributable to Metro employees at enterprise funds and other non-operating funded agencies of the Metropolitan Government (e.g. contributions for water and sewer department employees and funded from water and sewer revenues).

-Metropolitan Nashville Public School's (MNPS) teachers participate in the State Employees, Teachers, and Higher Education Employees' Pension Plan (SETHEEPP), a cost-sharing multipleemployer, contributory, defined benefit plan administered by the Tennessee Consolidated Retirement System (TCRS).
+Metropolitan Nashville Public School's (MNPS) teachers participate in the State Employees, Teachers, and Higher Education Employees' Pension Plan (SETHEEPP), a cost-sharing multiple-employer, contributory, defined benefit plan administered by the Tennessee Consolidated Retirement System (TCRS).
 Approximately [7,573] current teachers and retired teachers are covered by TCRS.
 TCRS issues a publicly available financial report that includes financial statements and required supplementary information for the SETHEEPP.
 That report may be obtained by writing to the Tennessee Treasury Department, Consolidated Retirement System, 10th Floor Andrew Jackson Building, Nashville, Tennessee 37243-0230 or can be accessed at www.tn.gov/treasury/tcrs.

 The TCRS employer contribution rate is established at an actuarially determined rate and set every two years by the TCRS Board of Trustees.
 MNPS is required to make contributions based on the established rate directly to TCRS.
 The Metropolitan Government funds this contribution from its operating funds and revenues, through its annual funding of MNPS's education budget.
 The employer rate for the fiscal years ending June 30, 2019 and June 30, 2018, was 10.46% and 9.08%, respectively, of annual covered payroll.
 The employer's contributions to TCRS for the years ending June 30, 2019 and 2018 were \$26,954,693 and \$25,370,355, respectively, equal to the required contributions for each year.
-Teachers are required by state statute to contribute five percent (5%) of salary to the plan.
+Teachers are required by state statute to contribute 5% of salary to the plan.